JamesValencia45/wireless-attitude-telemetry/README.md

 The transmitter processes MPU6050 inertial measurement unit (IMU) data and wirelessly streams pitch, yaw, and roll orientation values as an array.
 The receiver forwards the telemetry data over serial communication to a host computer, where the VPython application visualizes the orientation of the transmitter module in real time.

 This project was developed through experimentation with embedded systems, wireless telemetry, IMU motion processing, and real-time visualization.
-I was designed as a foundation for future experimentation involving weather balloon telemetry, amateur radio systems, and long-range wireless communication.
+It was designed as a foundation for future experimentation involving weather balloon telemetry, amateur radio systems, and long-range wireless communication.

 <br>
 <br>